tiliarou/PKG2-Patches/docs/fs.md

 }
 ```

-What this patch does is change this function to be:
+What this patch does is change this code to be:

 ```cpp
 VerifyRsa2048PssSha256(param_1, 0x100, uVar7, 0x100, modulus + 0x10, 3, (int *)(param_1 + 0x200), 0x200);